markovchainsmoker/AIND-Planning/research_review.md

 + Second, it adopts the hash-consing technique (Zhou and Have 2012) to share common state data and to speed up the equality testing of states.
 +Third, it utilizes tabled states to eﬀectively perform resource-bounded search.

-### Summary
-The paper argues that the features of Picat make it a more appropriate language than PDDL for modeling and solving planning problems.

 ## PDDL: A Language with a Purpose?